verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 ```
 {{< /clipboard >}}

-To change the default node topology after Verrazzano is installed or upgraded, you need to follow these two steps:
+After Verrazzano is installed or upgraded, to change the default node topology, use the following two steps.
-1. Add new node pools:
+1. Add new node pools.
   {{< clipboard >}}
   ```yaml
   apiVersion: install.verrazzano.io/v1beta1